bbaaii/DreamDiffusion/README.md

 the datasets can be picked from the MOABB datasets, but the specific datasets aren't specified.

 [this repository](https://github.com/alinvdu/reproduce-dream-diffusion/)
-proposes to use only the EEGs from the (EEG, Image) pairs used for the 2nd step.
+proposes to use only the EEGs from the (EEG, Image) pairs used for the 2nd step but it makes poor results.

 ## Overview
 ![pipeline](assets/eeg_pipeline.png)